What Happens If You Hit a Car That Is Illegally Parked?

 Learn California’s Comparative Fault Law

 Even if the other driver parked illegally, you will be at least partially responsible for striking a parked car.
 It is your responsibility to keep a proper lookout at all times while operating a motor vehicle.
 This includes checking your blind spots before backing out of a parking spot or turning into a lot.
 If you were speeding, distracted, going the wrong way or otherwise behaving negligently behind the wheel at the time of the collision, you could be at fault for the accident.

 In California, you do not have to prove the other driver was 100% at fault to qualify for compensation.
 The state’s pure comparative negligence laws state a victim’s partial fault will not bar him or her from financial recovery.
 You could be 99% at fault for the accident and still be eligible for some financial compensation.

 In an accident involving an illegally parked car, the courts would most likely find both parties somewhat responsible.
 The courts may assign you a percentage of fault based on the facts of the case.
 Then, they would reduce your compensation award in proportion to your fault.
 The smaller your percentage of fault, the larger your recovery award could be.

 Maximize Your Car Accident Settlement

 Do not admit fault for striking an illegally parked car.
 Your case could involve comparative negligence.
 Wait for an official investigation.
 Then, file your claim with the other driver’s insurance company.
-If the insurer refuses to offer a fair settlement, hire an attorney to help you take your case to trial.
+If the insurer refuses to offer a fair settlement, hire a Sacramento personal injury attorney to help you take your case to trial.
 A car accident trial could result in payment for your property damages and any personal injuries if the court assigns some fault to the parked driver.
-The best way to maximize your recovery after striking an illegally parked car is to retain a car accident lawyer in Sacramento.
+The best way to maximize your recovery after striking an illegally parked car is to retain a Sacramento car accident lawyer.